Yale-BIM/f21-assignments/assignment-3/README.md

     unnecessarily heavy.

 - **III-4.** Explain in your report what happens with the projection of the target on the image when the target is behind the camera?
-Why is the image changed?
+How and why is the image changed?
 To visualize this result, you can launch the `generate_target.launch` script with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's x coordinate on the robot's "base_footprint" frame.
-Then check the image that your node generated.
+Then inspect the images that your node generates.

 - **III-5.** Your virtual camera could see behind it, but real cameras don't do that.
 Modify your virtual_camera.py node so that the part of your code that computes the projection of the target and draws the circle only executes if the target is in front of the camera.
-That is, these parts of your program should only execute if the Z component of the target's position is positive in the camera coordinate frame.
+That is, these parts of your program should only execute if the Z component of the target's position in the camera coordinate frame is positive.
-If the Z component is zero or negative, have your node instead print a warning message:
+If the Z component is zero or negative, have your node instead publish an empty (white) image and print a warning message:

     ```python
     # example warning